nataliya-nataliya/todo/README.md

 Replace your_token with the token obtained from the login request.

 Make sure to replace placeholders like your_username, your_password, your_token, and {id} with your actual values.

+## Feedback
+1) The task was not very difficult to perform, thanks to the help in writing tests and explaining, dealing with errors that occur when running tests or the program
+2) I spent 16 hours
+3) Some tests failed after generation.
+After generating and adding the `checkstyle.xml`, the build would not build.
+4) The generated code for Spring Security did not fit Spring Boot 3.0.7 .
+For example, the proposed class "WebSecurityConfigurerAdapter" was labeled as deprecated.
+I took information about the new version from other sources.
+5) Examples:
+"Can you add quality checks (coverage, complexity, check style) to the project?"
+"Can you write a README file with a table of contents and instructions for starting this project?
+The project has an application.properties file with the contents: "